Skip to content

 import { Uint8ArrayBlobAdapter } from '@smithy/util-stream';

-import { handler } from './testingYourCodeFunctionsHandler';
+import { handler } from './testingYourCodeFunctionsHandler.js';

 describe('Function tests', () => {

-const providerSpy = jest.spyOn(AppConfigProvider.prototype, 'get');
+const providerSpy = vi.spyOn(AppConfigProvider.prototype, 'get');

 });

-test('it retrieves the config once and uses the correct name', async () => {
+it('retrieves the config once and uses the correct name', async () => {

 // Prepare